 LaaS, PaaS, CaaS, IaaS, FaaS, and SaaS

 As technology develops, new variations of cloud computing services pop up.
 No two services are the same, but they share similar characteristics.
+If you sell software online, you know this all too well.
+The Iaas vs. PaaS vs. serverless debate is proof enough.
 Most importantly, they all exist in the same sky, ready to be accessed by the people below.

-Before using the cloud server network, we need to ask some questions first.
+Before using the cloud server network, we must ask some questions first.
 What are Cloud Services?
 What ‘clouds’ are out there?
 How do they work?
 Let’s find the answers.

 What Are Cloud Computing Services?